tapdata/tapdata/connectors/postgres-connector/src/main/resources/docs/postgres_en_US.md

 ```
 #### **4.5 Exception Handling**
 - **Slot Cleanup**<br>
-  If tapdata is interrupted due to an uncontrollable exception (power failure, process crash, etc.), the slot connection cannot be deleted from the pg master node correctly, and a slot connection quota will always be occupied.
+  If IKAS is interrupted due to an uncontrollable exception (power failure, process crash, etc.), the slot connection cannot be deleted from the pg master node correctly, and a slot connection quota will always be occupied.
 You need to manually log in to the master node to delete
   Query slot information
 ```
-// Check if there is slot_name=tapdata information TABLE pg_replication_slots;
+// Check if there is slot_name=IKAS information
+ TABLE pg_replication_slots;
 ```
 - **Delete slot node**<br>
 ```
-select * from pg_drop_replication_slot('tapdata');
+select * from pg_drop_replication_slot('IKAS');
 ```
 - **Delete operation**<br>
   When using the wal2json plug-in to decode, if the source table does not have a primary key, the delete operation of incremental synchronization cannot be achieved